-An important problem that we will address in future is the initial assignment of the friend-list.
-There has been some research on the problem of assigning friend-lists [40], [41], and we will consider how best to apply this to our own work.
+There has been some research on the problem of assigning friend-lists [32], [33], and we will consider how best to apply this to our own work.
+We will also experiment with incorporating an interruptible-communication mechanism [16] into our scheme.